lukekyl/postpandemic/spec.md

 - Cursor change?

 CSS
 - Post size on home page/show page in % vs px?
 - Transitions from float or search to show post

+Addons
+- Write tests for main features (Fetch Posts, Create Post, Add Like)
+- Benchmark functions